Board and Superintendent Agreements 2022-2023

 - Manage the day-to-day operations of the District.

 - Work as a team with Board members.

 - Work with the Board to establish a clear vision for the District and affirm it annually.

 - Collaborate with the Board to set annual District goals.

 - Work with the Chair and Vice-Chair to effectively bring information and issues to the Board so that it can make proactive data-driven decisions on policy and budget/revenue issues.

 E. Meeting Operations and Decision Making

-- Attend regularly scheduled Board meetings unless prevented by sickness or an unavoidable cause.
+- Attend regularly scheduled Board meetings unless prevented by sickness or a pre-arranged absence or unavoidable cause.

 - Cooperate in scheduling special meetings and/or work sessions for planning and training purposes.

 - Prepare for Board meetings by reading materials ahead of the meeting and asking questions that you have of the Superintendent or members of the Cabinet Team prior to the day of the meeting if possible.
 If after you have asked questions you intend to pull something from consolidated action, please notify the Board Chair and/or Superintendent before the meeting.